ryanmio/kenya-nigeria-prep-hallucination-audit/docs/investigation_log.md

 The journal responded this morning.
 Peter Hayward apologized for the delay and explained that, because this is the first time The Lancet HIV has encountered a case like this, he is consulting colleagues in the wider Lancet group and that due diligence is taking longer than expected.
 He hopes to have a full response by the end of the week.
 I acknowledged his update, thanked him for the ongoing review, and noted that this [one](https://github.com/ryanmio/kenya-nigeria-prep-hallucination-audit/blob/main/docs/pattern/citation7_staff_count_error.md) numerical typo could likely be addressed quickly without waiting for the broader investigation.

+---

+## Entry 8: July 1, 2025 - Repository Reproducibility Polish

+Today I did a full pass to make the project **turn-key reproducible** for outside reviewers:

+1. Re-tested every script end-to-end with `--seeds 1` to keep costs low while verifying CLI flags and output paths.
+2. Refactored `scripts/analyze_results.py` so it accepts an optional directory argument (`python analyze_results.py [dir]`).
+This removes the hard-coded current-dir limitation.
+3. Overhauled `README.md`:
+   • Clear **Quick-Start** for viewing existing results without an API key.
+   • Added a single **📋 Full Reproduction Workflow** block that rebuilds *all* CSVs and stats in the docs, including both prompt types and all three supply-forecast conditions.

+I hope with this polish any reviewer can clone the repo and regenerate every figure in the audit.

+---

 *This log will be updated as the investigation progresses.
 All entries reflect my thinking at the time of writing and may be revised based on new evidence.*